IztokD/microscopy-code/readme.txt

-Macro code written in ImageJ macro language for extraction of fluorescence intensities of biosensor strain B. subtilis PS-216 (∆comQ, PsrfAA-yfp) (no signal production) to the exogenously added signal molecule.
+Macro code written in ImageJ macro language for extraction of fluorescence intensities of biosensor strain B. subtilis PS-216 (∆comQ, PsrfAA-yfp) (no signal production) to the exogenously added signal molecule as described in Dogsa et al.

 It can be used also for any other bacteria.